pixelastic/blog.pixelastic.com/app/_posts/2015-08-28-difference-between-terminal-shell-prompt-and-command-line.md

 different features than `bash`.

-If you're writing shell scripts, different shells are like different scripting languages (but they do share a common basis and are all mostly `bash`-compatible).
+If you're writing shell scripts, different shells are like different scripting languages (but they do share a common basis and most Unix shells you'll find today are `bash`-compatible).
 In your everyday life though, what a different shell might bring you is clever tab-completion, output coloring, smart aliases, etc.

 I'm personnally using `zsh`.
 It offers a really nice tab-completion (even through distant `ssh` connections), and let me greatly configure what my prompt looks